INFORMATIONS FOR AUTHORS

 - Manuscripts' style- the use of font type of Times New Roman and size of 12 pt 1,5 -spaced is required.
 Font styles like bold and italic ones are accepted but without underlying of letters, words and sentences.

-- Tables descriptions, descriptions of illustrations and figures must be written in English and Polish or German.
+- Tables descriptions, descriptions of illustrations and figures must be written in English.
 Tables and figures numbers in Arabic numerals.

 - Units-only SI units should be used, e.g. g×dm-3 (not g/dm3).